awsdocs/iam-user-guide/doc_source/reference_policies_elements_condition_operators.md

 }
 ```

 If the key that you specify in a policy condition is not present in the request context, the values do not match\.
-The `aws:SourceArn` key is present in the request context only if a resource triggers a service to call another service on behalf of the resource owner\.
+The [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) key is present in the request context only if a resource triggers a service to call another service on behalf of the resource owner\.
 If an IAM user attempts to perform this operation directly, the condition returns `false` and the request is implicitly denied by this statement\.

 ## \.\.\.IfExists condition operators<a name="Conditions_IfExists"></a>